okjuan/virtual.book/_posts/2024-08-19-my-pattern-language.md

 On the walls.
 Nothing fancy.
-Nicelooking stuff and stuff with personal significance.
+Nicelooking stuff and stuff with personal significance (see pattern #253, _things from your life_).
 Not generic or massproduced prints.
 Trendy interior design brands have ruined Matisse figure prints, at least for a few years.